ebzzry/ebzzry.github.io/src/emacs-mail.md

 ## Installation

-Most of the time, getmail can be readily installed via your system's package manager.
+Most of the time, getmail can be readily installed via your system’s package manager.

 Nix: